MKen212/styleguides/html_css_style.md

 - Omit the ```type``` attribute for style sheets (unless not using CSS) and scripts (unless not using JavaScript)

 ## 3) HTML layout
-- Always declare the HTML5 document type, language and characterset at the top of the HTML document
+- Always declare the HTML5 document type, language and charset at the top of the HTML document
 - The overall layout of HTML files should be as follow:
 ```html
 <!DOCTYPE html>